houhoucoop/kanbanese/README.md

 # KANBANese

-> KANBANese, this is visualized process management system
+> KANBANese, this is visualized process management system.
+[DEMO](https://chenyiya.com/kanbanese/)

+## Intro

+- Developed with Vue-cli + Vuex + Pure JS + SCSS.
+- Enable adding and deleting items to each column.
+- Enable reorder items or moving an item between two columns by drag and drop.
+- Enable sorting the items in the order of creating.
+- Enable saving and retrieving data from browser local storage.
+- Supporting cross browser.

 ## Build Setup